bitmindco/ethereum-blockchain-contracts/Readme.md

 # Bitmind Ethereum Blockchain Smart Contracts

-I want to apply the Ethereum and Solidity potential to improve the capacities of self-organizing systems, CBPP communities, decentralized networks of people and, above all, the growing *Open Value Networks* model.
+I want to apply the **Ethereum** and **Solidity** potential to improve the capacities of self-organizing systems, *CBPP communities*, decentralized networks of people and, above all, the growing *Open Value Networks* model.

 To do this, I want to focus in how the blockchain offers solutions to implement social infrastructure on the top of it.
-I would like to create some smart contracts to "blockchainize" some of the governance recipes we finally create for Bitmind, in order to have our own DAOs (*Decentralized Autonomous Organizations*) and DCOs (Decentralized Collaborative Organizations) and to support structurally the OVN mechanisms.
+I would like to create some smart contracts to "blockchainize" some of the governance recipes we finally create for (Bitmind.co)[Bitmind.co], in order to have our own **DAOs** (*Decentralized Autonomous Organizations*) and **DCOs** (*Decentralized Collaborative Organizations*) and to support structurally the OVN mechanisms.

-Besides the final projects, some proofs of concept which will be also released in Github as part of the Bitmind output to be used for other organizations.
+Besides the final projects, some proofs of concept which will be also released in Github as part of the **Bitmind** output to be used for other organizations.

 ## OpenValueCoin v1.0